Battle of Baghdad (2003): Firdos Square statue destruction

 Before a conglomerate of international press (and small crowd of around 100 U.S.-supported Iraqi militia), a 39 ft statue of Saddam in Firdus Square was toppled by a U.S. Marine Corps M88 Recovery Vehicle.
 Initially, a Marine corporal named Edward Chin of the 3rd Battalion, 4th Marines Regiment placed a United States flag on the statue's head, though it was replaced with an Iraqi flag.
 Various other symbols of the president were defaced.

 Search for Saddam Hussein

 The Americans had meanwhile started receiving rumors that Saddam was in Al A'Zamiyah and at dawn on April 10, they dispatched three companies of U.S. Marines to capture him.
-The Marines fought a fierce four-hour battle at a Baghdad mosque where senior Iraqi leaders had been thought to be holed up, as American warplanes attacked areas of the city under the control of Iraqi fighters.
+The Marines fought a fierce four-hour battle with Iraqi government forces at a Baghdad mosque where senior Iraqi leaders had been thought to be holed up, as American warplanes attacked areas of the city under the control of the Iraqi military.
 "We had information that a group of regime leadership was attempting to organize a meeting.
 The fighting in and around the mosque complex could not be avoided as enemy forces were firing from the area of the mosque." said Navy captain Frank Thorp.
 Marines came under fire from rocket-propelled grenades, mortars and assault rifles.
 One Marine was killed and more than 20 were wounded, but neither Saddam nor any of his aides were found.